-Tim McDonagh recently completed an epic and ambitious illustrative undertaking for New York Times, titled 'The Revolution Through the Eyes of Seven Everyday Founders'.
+Tim McDonagh recently completed an epic and ambitious illustrative undertaking for the New York Times, titled 'The Revolution Through the Eyes of Seven Everyday Founders'.

 Throughout the feature, Tim created sweeping, detailed scenes centred around each key character.
 The illustrations were brought to life through the New York Times' innovative use of parallax scrolling, with scene transitions and captions unfolding as readers move through the interactive timeline.